Automattic/jetpack/to-test.md

 3. Try different changing from different star ratings and make sure the behavior is correct.
 4. Set a star rating block to 0 stars and publish the post.
 Make sure that the published block displays correctly.

+#### Tiled Gallery Block

+We've improved the Tiled Gallery block so editing existing galleries does not create any errors.
+To test this, it's easier if there are already existing galleries on your site, using the tiled gallery block.
+Try editing posts containing such galleries; you should not see any errors or broken tiled gallery block in the editor.

 #### Video Block

 In this release, we now handle deleted videos better.
 To test this, you'll need: